chris-cloudextend/netsuite-excel-addin/USER_GUIDE.md

 2. Drag down/right to copy
 3. XAVI batches all requests automatically (60+ formulas → 1 API call)

-### Clear Cache When Needed
+### Refresh When Data Seems Stale

-If data seems stale:
+If data seems stale after posting new transactions:
-1. Click **Clear Cache** in the task pane
+1. Click **Refresh All** in the task pane (automatically clears cache)
-2. Formulas will refresh with latest NetSuite data
+2. Or use **Refresh Selected** to update just highlighted cells

 ---